aral/catts/README.md

 __Catts:__

   - __Is calm.__ It does not animate my windows.
-I don’t want congitive complexity when I’m fast switching between apps.
+I don’t want cognitive complexity when I’m fast switching between apps.
 I want to switch between apps.
 (I would even drop the easing animation of the highlight between apps.
 In fact, I might just fork it and do that.)

   - __Uses icons.__ There is very little cognitive load to recognising an icon.
 There’s a reason we use icons of applications in menus, etc., instead of tiny thumbnails of them.
 The same principles apply here.
 (If we showed windows within an app as well, thumbnails might make more sense there but titles would probably still suffice.
 Which leads me to…)